MAGNETOTHERAPY: in which cases is it used and what are the benefits?

 Contraindications of magnetotherapy

-In general, however, it can be said that themagnetotherapy is a safe treatment And that there are very few contraindications.
+In general, however, it can be said that themagnetotherapy is a safe treatment and that there are very few contraindications.